appfoundry/fastlane-android-example/README.md

+# Important Notice!
+:mega: Hi everyone!
+Thanks for your interest in our Fastlane Android example.
+Due to a change of direction in how we decided to include Android in our Fastlane setup __**we are no longer maintaining this repository**__.

 # Fastlane Android

 While improving our continuous delivery system we decided to streamline the process for iOS and Android.
 Since our iOS team enjoyed using fastlane we decided to give it a try for Android as well.